-- 169. In introducing the report, the representative of Croatia noted that in the framework of the process of accession of the State party to the European Union, which was currently under way, European authorities had recognized that laws and institutional structures for the promotion of gender equality were largely in place in the State party. - 170.
-The representative of Croatia stressed that laws and regulations were in place to promote gender equality and eradicate discrimination against women.
+- 2. In introducing the report, the representative noted that in the framework of the State party's accession process to the European Union which was currently under way, European authorities had recognized that laws and institutional structures for the promotion of gender equality were largely in place in the State party. - 3.
+The representative stressed that laws and regulations were in place to promote gender equality and eradicate discrimination against women.
 The Constitution recognized gender equality as the highest value of the constitutional order.
 The Gender Equality Act of 2003, which largely followed the provisions of the Convention, protected women against discrimination and set out a policy of equal opportunities for men and women.
-Other laws and policies, such as the Protection from Family Violence Act, the Act on Same-Sex Unions and the second National Policy for the Promotion of Gender Equality, contributed to the effective promotion of women's rights. - 171.
-The national mechanisms included the Government Office for Gender Equality, which had been established in 2004 as the central government expert body, the Parliamentary Gender Equality Committee, established in 2001, and gender coordinators in ministries and at the local level.
-The Ombudsperson for Gender Equality was envisaged in the Gender Equality Act and appointed in 2003.
-Several of these mechanisms had only recently been established and the Government Office for Gender Equality, especially, would need to be further strengthened to ensure effective implementation of existing laws and policies. - 172.
-Women's participation in political life had consistently increased since the 1990s and women now held 25 per cent of the seats in Parliament, putting the State party above the European average.
-Of the leading government officials, 30 per cent were women, including four out of 14 ministers and one of the two deputy prime ministers.
-This positive development was achieved through public debate, the adoption of various laws and strategies, including temporary special measures in accordance with the Convention, and, especially, the commitment of non-governmental organizations (NGOs).
+Other laws and policies, such as the Protection from Family Violence Act, the Act on Same-Sex Unions, and the second National Policy for the Promotion of Gender Equality, contributed to the effective promotion of women's rights. - 4.
+The national mechanisms included the Government Office for Gender Equality which had been established in 2004 as the central government expert body, the Parliamentary Gender Equality Committee, established in 2001, and gender coordinators in ministries and at the local level.
+The Ombudsperson for Gender Equality was envisaged in the Gender Equality Act, and appointed in 2003.
+Several of these had only recently been established, and especially the Government Office for Gender Equality would need to be further strengthened to ensure effective implementation of existing laws and policies. - 5.
+Women's participation in political life had consistently increased since the 1990s, and women now held 25 per cent of the seats in Parliament, putting the State party above the European average.
+Of the leading government officials 30 per cent were women, including 4 out of 14 ministers and 1 of 2 deputy prime ministers.
+This positive development was achieved through public debate, the adoption of various laws and strategies, including temporary special measures in accordance with the Convention, and especially the commitment of non-governmental organizations (NGOs).
 However, women's participation in local government was significantly lower than at the national level and stood at 14 per cent, and a series of activities aimed at increasing women's representation in the near term had been launched.